The number of people who are intolerant of bread, pizza or pasta is growing all the time.

 The idea of helping people who cannot tolerate certain dietary components by administering certain enzymes goes back a long way.
 So far, however, attempts to use enzyme therapy have generally failed due to the specific conditions found in the digestive apparatus.
 This is because this is designed for the efficient splitting of all proteins into their respective components – even in the case of helpful enzymes.
 As a result, normal enzymes in the digestive tract become inactive, and consequently useless, within just a few minutes.

-Thanks to the protection given by the polymers used in the new method, it is now possible to stabilize enzymes for up to three hours.
+Thanks to the protection given by the polymers used, it is now possible to stabilize enzymes for up to three hours.
 The polymer used is characterized, among other things, by the fact that it adheres particularly well to the mucous membrane of the stomach and small intestine.
 As a result, the enzymes also stay exactly where they are needed for longer.

 Even though this is basic research involving experiments that have so far been limited to studies in animals, and despite the fact that the market readiness of a corresponding drug still lies far in the future, the researchers consider the initial results to be extremely promising.
 They believe that therapeutic enzymes will, in the future, be used to treat food intolerances, and in particular celiac disease, for which no treatments have been available in the past.
 Thus, in the future, therapeutic enzymes that have been stabilized by means of polymer protection could break down the gluten present in food into harmless fragments before it releases its damaging effects.